nienow/blog/articles/react-blog.md

 research, there is a much simpler way.

 1. Use markdown to write the blog posts and push to the GIT repo
-2. At buildtime, convert the markdown to html, and also gather the metadata
+2. At build time, convert the markdown to html, and also gather the metadata
 3. Use CI to build application and deploy live

 ## Using markdown to write blog posts